AbdoulMa/ggtricks/README.md

 - `spotlight_cat`

 Maybe, you want a specific category to drive the slices positions rather than the category with the maximum value ?
-Then come the `spotlight_cat` parameter to define the driving category.
+This is where comes the `spotlight_cat` parameter to define the driving category.
 Also here you can combine the `spotlight_cat` parameter value with `spotlight_position` to specify its position.

 ``` r
 my_df |>